(Universal) 120-277VAC, 50/60Hz

 |Luminaire Efficacy||Minute 1||Minute 45||Minute 90|

-The AC input shall be universal voltage capable 120 thru 277 VAC, 50/60 Hz.
-Maximum input power of the emergency driver shall be 3.0W.
+The AC input shall be a two-wire, universal voltage capable 120 thru 277 VAC, 50/60 Hz and be UL Listed to Category Control Number (CCN) FTBR, Emergency Lighting and Power Equipment, and FTBV, Emergency Light-Emitting-Diode Drivers for field installation.
+Maximum input power of the emergency driver shall be 0.10A.

 The unit charger shall consist of a two-stage charging system which samples the battery in relation to its temperature, state of charge and input voltage fluctuations.
 The charger shall be current limited, temperature compensated, short-circuit protected with reverse polarity protection.
 A low voltage battery disconnect (LVD) circuit shall be provided and will disconnect the load and circuitry from the battery when it reaches approximately 80 to 85% of its nominal terminal voltage, preventing a non-recoverable, deep-discharge condition as well as equipment initialization failure when utility power is restored.
 The unit shall achieve a full recharge in 24-hours.